Security-Onion-Solutions/securityonion-docs/hardware.rst

 Heavy Node (Sensor with Elasticsearch components)
 -------------------------------------------------

 A heavy node runs all the sensor components AND Elastic components locally.
 This dramatically increases the hardware requirements.
 In this case, all indexed metadata and PCAP are retained locally.
 When a search is performed through :ref:`kibana`, the manager node queries this node's :ref:`elasticsearch` instance.
+You'll need at minimum 16GB RAM, 4 CPU cores, and 200GB storage.
+At the bare minimum of 16GB RAM, you will need swap space to avoid issues.
+We recommend a minimum of 24GB of RAM if you plan on monitoring traffic.
+The more traffic you plan on monitoring this RAM requirement will also increase.

 - CPU: Used to parse incoming events, index incoming events, and search metadata.
 As monitored bandwidth (and the amount of overall data/events) increases, a greater amount of CPU will be required.
 - RAM: Used for :ref:`logstash`, :ref:`elasticsearch`, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.